IBM/dbb/Templates/JenkinsPipeline/README.md

 ![Jenkins Feature Branch Pipeline](images/jenkins-pipeline-feature-branch.png)

+Pipelines for Feature, Epic and Release Maintenance branches perform the same steps like a feature branch pipeline.

-### Basic build pipeline for Integration branches
+### Basic build pipeline when merging into Main

-The basic build pipeline for integration branches contains the following stages:
+The basic build pipeline for the main branch contains the following stages:

 * Setup
 * Clone
-* Build
+* Build (with TEST options)
 * SonarQube Analysis
 * Create UCD Component version
 * Request UCD Deployment to the integration test environment

-This is a default pipeline.
 It run automatically when there is a new commit to a repository.

-The pipeline will automatically calculate the release tag based on the information in the [baselineReference.config](../Common-Backend-Scripts/samples/baselineReference.config) file that is expected to be maintained in the application's git repository.
+The common backend script `dbbBuild.sh` will automatically extract the baseline git tag based on the information in the [baselineReference.config](../Common-Backend-Scripts/samples/baselineReference.config) file that is expected to be maintained in the application's git repository.

-You can also run this pipeline manually by setting the *pipelineType* variable `build` or `preview` to run zAppBuild in preview mode.
+You can also run this pipeline manually to override [the pipeline parameters](#pipeline-variables), for instance to set the *pipelineType* variable to `preview` to run zAppBuild in preview mode and skip the packaging steps.

 Overview of the pipeline: